 On the bright side, there are numerous do-it-yourself estate-planning websites to assist you if you decide to create your own will for budgetary or other personal reasons.
 Also, keep in mind that executors and trustees you appoint may be entitled to reasonable compensation for duties associated with administering your last wishes and executing the distribution of your assets.
 Legal professionals in your community are able to help you with any questions that you may have with regard to your estate-planning needs.

-A will was the foundation of most estate plans before the uniform trust code was adopted by states.
-The will still plays an important role, but today most estates center around trusts, e.g. an asset protection or living trust.
-These instruments are generally best for avoiding probate and ensuring an efficient transfer of wealth.
+A will in Colorado was the foundation of most estate plans before the Uniform Trust Code was adopted.
+The will still plays an important role, but today most estates center around revocable trusts or irrevocable trusts, e.g. an asset protection trust.
+Trusts in Colorado are generally best for avoiding probate and ensuring an efficient transfer of wealth.